-During AR 6 and AR 7, Year 6 traffic counts were taken in Spring 2007 and completed in Fall 2007.
-The 2007 Monitoring Report concluded that the adjusted AM inbound count totaled 3,058 vehicles, which fell below the 90% confidence interval by 381 trips.
-The adjusted PM outbound count totaled 3,494 vehicles, which is an increase of 61 vehicles above the baseline and does not trigger the 1% interval.
+During AR 7 and AR 8, Year 7 traffic counts were taken in Spring 2008 and completed in Fall 2008.
+The 2008 Monitoring Report concluded that the adjusted AM inbound count totaled 3,020 vehicles.
+This represented a decrease of 299 vehicles from the baseline, which falls below the 90% confidence interval and does not represent a significant AM inbound traffic increase.
+The PM outbound count totaled 3,460 vehicles, which is an increase of 14 vehicles above the baseline, which is 95 vehicles below the 90 percent confidence interval and 131 vehicles below the 1% established trigger.
 Therefore no additional mitigation is required.
-The 2007 Trip Credit Report identified 201 trip credits for the 2007 Monitoring Report.
-The County planning office verified and accepted the 2007 Trip Credit Report data and does not anticipate any significant changes to the data.
+The 2008 Trip Credit Report identified 240 trip credits for the 2008 Monitoring Report.
+The County Planning Office verified and accepted the 2008 Trip Credit Report data and does not anticipate any significant changes to the data.

-The 2007 traffic monitoring cordon locations remain the same and are shown on Map A-4, Appendix A. Data and analysis of these counts, reported in November 2007 (DMJM HARRIS/AECOM 2007), are provided in Appendix D of this annual report.
+The 2008 traffic monitoring cordon locations remain the same and are shown on Map A-4, Appendix A. Data and analysis of these counts, reported in November 2008 (DMJM HARRIS/AECOM 2007), are provided in Appendix D of this annual report.